graphpaperpress/Sell-Media/readme.txt

 It only works on the primary blog.
 While it will work on other blogs, file uploads will not be protected.
 Why?
 Because WordPress stores uploads in a "virtual" directory of blogs.dir, server side file protection using .htaccess doesn't work on virtual directories.

+= My customer is receiving their confirmation email X many times? =

+Please disable your plugins and see if you still have the issue.
+Some plugins (ones that alter access via IP) do not allow the IPN to function properly.

 == Screenshots ==

 1. The Shopping Cart